 Who may apply?

-Students from each Washington County High school may apply who have completed high school with a GPA of 3.2 or better.
-Students from at-large schools who have completed high school with a GPA of 3.2 or better may apply.
-The at-large schools are defined as private Washington County secondary schools and neighboring out-of-state secondary schools.
-Only current high school students who are graduating in May/June are eligible to apply.
+Students from each Washington County high school, who will be graduating in May or June of the current school year, may apply if they have a GPA of 3.2 or better.
+In addition, students from at-large schools who will complete high school with a GPA of 3.2 or better may apply.
+The at-large schools are defined as private Washington County secondary schools, home-school students, and neighboring out-of-county and out-of-state secondary schools.

 When can you apply?